Naples Heart Rhythm Specialists, P.A.

 Atrial fibrillation (AFib) is the most common type of heart arrhythmia.
 When AFib goes untreated, you’re at risk of developing serious complications, such as a stroke.
-The experienced doctors at Naples Heart Rhythm Specialists, P.A., are experts in treating AFib, and they provide compassionate and comprehensive care designed to control your heartbeat and prevent future problems.
+The experienced doctors at Naples Heart Rhythm Specialists, P.A., are experts in treating AFib, and we provide compassionate and comprehensive care designed to control your heartbeat and prevent future problems.
 At the first sign of a rapid or irregular heartbeat, call one of the three convenient locations in Naples, Florida, or schedule an appointment online.

 AFib is a heart rhythm disorder that develops when abnormal electrical activity makes the heart’s two upper chambers fibrillate (beat irregularly).
 When the heart’s electrical system works properly, the muscles contract in a regular, precise order that pushes blood through your heart.
 As the upper chambers (atria) start to fibrillate, their quivering and chaotic movement prevent normal blood flow.